fls-bioinformatics-core/RnaChipIntegrator/README.markdown

 vice versa.
 The individual analyses differ from each other according to the criteria that are used to calculate the distances between peaks and transcripts.

-The program was originally written specifically for RNA-Seq data but can be used with any set of genomic features e.g. canonical genes, CpG islands etc.
+The program was originally written specifically for ChIP-Seq and RNA-Seq data but can be used with any set of genomic features e.g. canonical genes, CpG islands etc, or expression data e.g. microarrays.

 Basic usage
 -----------